kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 end
 ```

- The data is then rendered in the browser using jQuery and the Handlebars templating engine (which I much prefer over Lodash, for templating).
+ The data is then rendered in the browser using jQuery and the *Handlebars* templating engine (which I much prefer over *Lodash*, for templating).

 Probably the trickiest part of refactoring this to use AJAX / jQuery was the Sort and Filter functionality, which is also now available without page reloads.
-Luckily, my `Lick` model is still doing the heavy lifting, in terms of querying the database; but I had to reimplement all of the conditional formatting / templating that each option requires.
+Luckily, my `Lick` model is still doing the heavy lifting, in terms of querying the database; but I had to reimplement all of the conditional formatting and templating that each option requires (such as tonality or artist headers, dates for last practiced or scheduled practice, etc).

 <a href="https://imgur.com/1Hx5uRY"><img src="https://i.imgur.com/1Hx5uRY.png" title="source: imgur.com" /></a>
 <a href="https://imgur.com/DJSevps"><img src="https://i.imgur.com/DJSevps.png" title="source: imgur.com" /></a>